LikeTheSalad/aaper/README.md

 - If NOT granted, Aaper will NOT run `takePhoto()` right away, and rather will proceed to run the default permission `RequestStrategy` which is to launch the System's permission dialog asking the user to grant the CAMERA permission.
 - If the user approves it, Aaper will proceed to run `takePhoto()`.
 - If the user denies it, the default behavior is just not running `takePhoto()`.

+Aaper's default behavior can be easily changed if you wanted to, you can find more details below under `Changing the default behavior`.

+Aaper's usage
+---
+As we could see above in the default behavior example, theres only two things we need to do in order to use Aaper into our Activities or Fragments:
+- Initialize Aaper, this can be done by calling `Aaper.init()` only once, therefore a great place to do it is in your app's `Application.onCreate` method, as shown in the example above.
+- Annotate an Activity or Fragment method with the `@EnsurePermissions` annotation where you provide a list of permissions that such method needs in order to work properly.
+Alternatively, you can also pass an optional parameter named `strategyName`, where you can specify the behavior of handling such permissions' request.
+More info below under `Changing the default behavior`.

 Changing the default behavior
 ---